patcito/expo-docs/versions/unversioned/workflow/linking.md

 Additionally, many messaging apps do not autolink URLs with custom schemes -- for example, `exp://exp.host/@community/native-component-list` might just show up as plain text in your browser rather than as a link ([exp://exp.host/@community/native-component-list](exp://exp.host/@community/native-component-list)).

-An example of this is Gmail which strips the custom scheme from links of most apps, a trick to use is to link to a regular https url instead of your app's custom scheme, this will open the user's web browser.
-Browsers do not usually strip custom schemes so you can host a file online that redirects the user to your app's custom schemes.
+An example of this is Gmail which strips the href property from links of most apps, a trick to use is to link to a regular https url instead of your app's custom scheme, this will open the user's web browser.
+Browsers do not usually strip the href property so you can host a file online that redirects the user to your app's custom schemes.

 So instead of linking to example://path/into/app, you could link to https://example.com/redirect-to-app.html and redirect-to-app.html would contain the following code: